Logius-standaarden/API-Design-Rules/DesignRules.md

       </dd>
       <dt>Implications</dt>
       <dd>
-         This rule is included in the automatic tests on <a href="https://developer.overheid.nl/">developer.overheid.nl</a>.
+         This rule can be tested automaticaly and an example of the test is included in the automatic tests on <a href="https://developer.overheid.nl/">developer.overheid.nl</a>.
 The specific tests are published in the [[ADR-Validator]] repository.
       </dd>
       <dt>How to test</dt>
       <dd>